Fujifilm XP130 vs Nikon D7000

 - More heavily discounted: Has been around for much longer (launched in September 2010).

-If the count of relative strengths (bullet points above) is taken as a measure, the D7000 emerges as the winner of the match-up (14 : 12 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D7000 comes out slightly ahead of the XP130 (14 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm XP130 and the Nikon D7000 place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.